hceviz/philosophers/README.md

 	[timestamp] [philosopher_id] action
 Example:

+	0 2 has taken a fork
+	0 2 has taken a fork
-	420 2 is eating
+	0 2 is eating
+	0 4 has taken a fork
+	0 4 has taken a fork
+	0 4 is eating
+	150 4 is sleeping
+	150 3 has taken a fork
-	421 3 has taken a fork
+	150 3 has taken a fork
+	150 1 has taken a fork
+	150 1 has taken a fork
+	150 1 is eating
+	150 2 is sleeping
+	150 3 is eating
+	201 2 died